kabira-busari/LITA_Project-01_Sales-Performance-Analysis/README.md

 ORDER BY total_sales_value DESC
 LIMIT 1;
 ```
-- The Shoes category generated the highest total sales value, with a revenue of $613,380.
+- The **Shoes** category generated the highest total sales value, with a revenue of **$613,380**.

-Shoes is the top-performing product in terms of total sales value, indicating that it is not only popular in terms of units sold but also a key driver of overall revenue.
-The high sales value suggests that Shoes should remain a primary focus in both inventory management and marketing efforts to sustain or increase its contribution to total revenue.
+**Shoes** is the top-performing product in terms of total sales value, indicating that it is not only popular in terms of units sold but also a key driver of overall revenue.
+The high sales value suggests that **Shoes** should remain a primary focus in both inventory management and marketing efforts to sustain or increase its contribution to total revenue.

 #### 1.3.4 Total Revenue per Product
 ```